ProjetPP/PPP-QuestionParsing-Grammatical/IDEAS.md

 6. Add the triples involved by other parts of the tree
 7. Output the conjunction of all the triples

-I think we cannot avoid "hardcoding" the step 5, ie determine (in advance) __all the types__ of possible questions and what triples must be directly produced by each question.
+I think we cannot avoid "hardcoding" the step 5, ie determine (in advance) __all the types__ of possible questions (chat, where, how...) and what triples must be directly produced by each question.
 In fact, the most difficult thing is to place the "holes" in triples.
 Analyzing the dependency tree without pre-learned patterns will never allow us to find "from scratch" where holes must be.

-Example: Where is born Barack Obama's wife?
+_Example:_ Where is born Barack Obama's wife?

 1. Parse tree
 2. "Barack Obama" is recognized as a name.
 The 2 nodes are merged